-New for 2016, the Economic Crime Academy has worked with renowned industry experts to produce our exciting range of cyber skills courses.
+The Economic Crime Academy has worked with renowned industry experts to produce our exciting range of cyber skills courses.

 Continually updated to ensure they retain cutting edge content, our internet investigations courses will be of huge value to delegates who need to find open source intelligence.
 Pitched at both foundation and advanced levels, you'll be astonished at the depth of information freely available online.

 Our understanding cybercrime course is created specifically for non-technical delegates.
 It examines the concepts of cyber-enabled crime, demystifies complex language and gives a full understanding of how to react to threats.
 Perfect for managers, executives and analysts alike, who need to fully comprehend the issues without going into the 'how'.

 The course is divided into six modules, each of which will improve an individual’s ability to work with current Internet technologies and will help them to understand the control and investigative systems presented to them.
 Because of the rapidly changing nature of open source investigations, this course is designed to be truly cutting edge and the exact content will be updated constantly.

 Cyber and technology are now an integral part of almost every investigation that we carry out.
 This can be from offenders using simple internet technologies to communicate with each other through to pure cyber, crimes such as hacking attacks on large organisations.

 This course aims to develop the skills obtained on the Foundation Course and further explore the opportunities available to an investigator or researcher when exploring the Internet.
 Delegates should make sure that they are competent in the areas covered by the foundation course before attending.